Multimodal-enhanced Federated Recommendation: A Group-wise Fusion Approach: Abstract

 \section{Abstract}

-Federated Recommendation (FR) is a new learning paradigm to tackle the learn-to-rank problem in a privacy-preservation manner.
-How to integrate multi-modality features into federated recommendation is still an open challenge in terms of efficiency, distribution heterogeneity, and fine-grained alignment.
-To address these challenges, we propose a novel multimodal fusion mechanism in federated recommendation settings (GFMFR).
-Specifically, it offloads multimodal representation learning to the server, which stores item content and employs a high-capacity encoder to generate expressive representations, alleviating client-side overhead.
-Moreover, a group-aware item representation fusion approach enables fine-grained knowledge sharing among similar users while retaining individual preferences.
-The proposed fusion loss could be simply plugged into any existing federated recommender systems empowering their capability by adding multi-modality features.
-Extensive experiments on five public benchmark datasets demonstrate that GFMFR consistently outperforms state-of-the-art multimodal FR baselines.
+Federated Recommendation (FR) has emerged as a promising paradigm for addressing the learn-to-rank problem in a privacy-preserving manner.
+However, effectively incorporating multimodal item features into FR remains an open challenge, due to efficiency constraints, distribution heterogeneity, and feature utilization alignment with the recommendation objective.
+To tackle these issues, we propose GFMFR, a novel multimodal fusion framework for federated recommendation.
+Specifically, multimodal representation learning is offloaded to the server, which stores item content and employs a high-capacity encoder to generate expressive representations, thereby alleviating the computational burden on clients.
+In addition, a group-aware multimodal aggregation mechanism learns shared representations for users with similar interests, enabling knowledge sharing while alleviating distribution heterogeneity.
+Finally, GFMFR adopts a preference-guided distillation strategy that leverages multimodal information in a way directly aligned with recommendation objectives.
+The proposed framework can be seamlessly integrated into existing federated recommender systems, enhancing their effectiveness by incorporating multimodal features.
+Extensive experiments on five benchmark datasets demonstrate that GFMFR consistently outperforms state-of-the-art multimodal FR baselines.
+The implementation code is available\footnote{\url{https://github.com/Zhangwp2420/GFMFR}}.